backdrop-contrib/notify/README.txt

    (recommended) you must also grant authenticated users the right to access notify

-4. Configure general notification settings.
+5. Configure the other general notification settings.

    See the "Usage" section below for details.

+Note that no after installing Notify. no users will be subscribed to notificatons.
+Before anyone is subscribed, no notifications will be sent.

 ------------------------
 USAGE